Shreeyak/cleargrasp/README.md

 ## Setup

-1. Clone the repository:
+1. Clone the repository.
+A small sample dataset of 5 real and 5 synthetic images is included.

     ```bash
-    git clone git@github.com:Shreeyak/greppy-gbrain-transparent-detection.git
+    git clone git@github.com:Shreeyak/cleargrasp.git
     ```

-2. Download the Train and Test datasets from [our DropBox directory](https://www.dropbox.com/sh/mly4daqrimdnfem/AACjZ6_e2kO5-7E0QVTNBFn1a?dl=0) (~100GB).
-Do note, a small sample dataset has been provided in this repository to testing.

-3. Download the model checkpoints from [our DropBox directory](https://www.dropbox.com/sh/y79twz0c1pz01rt/AAD2jy2_9ZF0x8oZokBa0cs_a?dl=0)  (933 MB)
+2. Download the data:
+   a) [Train dataset](http://clkgum.com/shreeyak/cleargrasp-dataset-train) (72GB) - Contains the synthetic images used for training the models.
+No real images were used for training.
+   b) [Val + Test datasets](http://clkgum.com/shreeyak/cleargrasp-dataset-test) (1.7GB) - Contains the real and synthetic images used for validation and testing.
+   c) [Model Checkpoints](http://clkgum.com/shreeyak/cleargrasp-checkpoints) (0.9GB) - Trained checkpoints of our 3 deeplabv3+ models.

-4. Compile depth2depth (global optimization):
+3. Compile depth2depth (global optimization):

-    `depth2depth` is a C++ global optimization module adapted from the [DeepCompletion](http://deepcompletion.cs.princeton.edu/) Project that is used for depth completion.
+    `depth2depth` is a C++ global optimization module used for depth completion, adapted from the [DeepCompletion](http://deepcompletion.cs.princeton.edu/) project.
 It resides in the `api/depth2depth/` directory.

     - To compile the depth2depth binary, you will first need to identify the path to libhdf5.
 Run the following command in terminal: